fdoandres/Dissipative-Gauge-Fields/README.md

 **"Dissipative Gauge Fields: A Thermodynamic Unification of Fundamental Interactions"**

 The work proposes a novel unification framework where **gauge fields and the Higgs boson are reinterpreted as dissipative structures** governed by non-equilibrium thermodynamics.
-Through the introduction of an **irreversibility tensor** directly into the quantum field Lagrangian, this approach connects **particle physics, cosmology, and thermodynamics without exotic particles.**
+Through the introduction of an **irreversibility tensor** into the quantum field Lagrangian, this approach connects **particle physics, cosmology, and thermodynamics without exotic particles.**

 ### Core Contributions:
-- Galactic rotation curves without dark matter.
+- Explains galactic rotation curves without dark matter.
-- Resolution of black hole singularities via Higgs field regularization.
+- Resolves black hole singularities via Higgs field regularization.
-- Emergence of dark energy from Higgs field fluctuations.
+- Dynamically generates dark energy from Higgs field fluctuations.
-- Predictive gravitational wave signatures and X-ray excesses.
+- Predicts gravitational wave signatures and X-ray excesses.

 This model represents a **paradigm shift beyond ΛCDM**, offering falsifiable predictions with current and next-generation observatories such as XRISM, Athena, LISA, Euclid, and DESI.